22 November 2022

 Team alignment - The issue of information silos is a significant contributor to error and rework.
 This is especially true in the design phase.
 When you join up disparate teams and align the goals of stakeholders, you tighten focus and guarantee a unified manner of working.

-As a sense of teamwork trickles down from the top, make sure it’s a core principle established by leadership that permeates all aspects of your organisation.
+As a sense of teamwork trickles down from the top, make sure it’s a core principle established by leadership that permeates all aspects of your organization.

-The Atom, XYZ Reality’s Engineering-Grade AR headset, brings the 3D model onsite, ensuring that construction is carried out to millimetre accuracy the first time, every time.
+The Atom, XYZ Reality’s Engineering Grade AR™ headset, brings the 3D model onsite, ensuring that construction is carried out to millimeter accuracy the first time, every time.

 “Groundbreaking” says Diarmuid O’Sullivan, Construction Director at PM Group.